JetBrains/teamcity-documentation/topics/supported-platforms-and-environments.md

 Build agents require a Java SE JRE installation to run.
 See [notes](setting-up-and-running-additional-build-agents.md#Configuring+Java) on how to configure Java on agents.

-Supported Java versions are OpenJDK and Oracle Java 8 - 11.
+Supported Java versions: OpenJDK and Oracle Java 8 - 11.
 We recommend using the latest available version of JDK.
-Support for running agents under Java 1.6 and 1.7 is deprecated.

-The TeamCity agent is tested under the following operating systems:
+TeamCity Agent is tested under the following operating systems:
 * Linux
 * macOS
 * Windows 7/7x64